 Elementwise division of a and b, i.e.

-a[i] / b
+a[i] / b.

 FGraphNode *fdiv_ici(const int a, FGraphNode *b)